Skip to main content

 »Version constraints in the Terraform version selector

-Each workspace in Terraform Cloud defines the version of Terraform used to execute runs.
+Each workspace in HCP Terraform defines the version of Terraform used to execute runs.
 Previously, version constraints could be set via the workspaces API, but in the UI version selector, the choices were limited to specific versions of Terraform or the “latest” option, which always selects the newest version.
 Users had to either manually update versions for each workspace or accept the risk of potential behavior changes in new versions.

-Terraform Cloud now has an updated Terraform version selector that includes version constraints, allowing workspaces to automatically update specific Terraform versions with patch releases while staying within the selected major or minor version.
+HCP Terraform now has an updated Terraform version selector that includes version constraints, allowing workspaces to automatically update specific Terraform versions with patch releases while staying within the selected major or minor version.
 This provides a more seamless and flexible experience for users who rely on the web console and don’t have direct API access.
 This feature is also coming soon to Terraform Enterprise (expected in v202402-1).

 New version constraint selections allow a workspace to auto-update Terraform patch releases within a minor version.